 Permitted Uses.
-Tenant may use the Premises for the purpose of receiving, storing, assembling, shipping, distributing, preparing, selling, and serving as pick-up/drop-off location for products, materials, food, grocery, and liquor items; parking, storage, and use (including driving into and through the Building for loading, unloading and parking inside of the Building) of automobiles, trucks, machinery, and trailers, including outdoor loading and unloading; outdoor storage of Tenant’s Property; printing; making products on demand; warehouse and office use; ancillary and related uses for any of the foregoing; and, so long as the named Tenant as of the Effective Date or any Tenant Affiliate is the tenant hereunder, any other use in compliance with Legal Requirements (provided that if the tenant hereunder is an unaffiliated Transferee, then any other use in compliance with Legal Requirements will be allowed, subject to Landlord’s prior consent) (all of the above being “Permitted Uses”).
-[IF MULTI-TENANT: Landlord represents and warrants that, as of the Effective Date, no leases or other occupancy agreements at the Building prohibit the Permitted Uses.]
+Tenant may use the Premises for the purpose of receiving, storing, assembling, shipping, distributing, preparing, selling, and serving as pick-up/drop-off location for products, materials, food, grocery, and liquor items (as permitted by Legal Requirements); parking, storage, and use (including driving into and through the Building for loading, unloading and parking inside of the Building) of automobiles, trucks, machinery, and trailers, including outdoor loading and unloading; visually screened outdoor storage of Tenant’s Property; printing; making products on demand; warehouse and office use; ancillary and related uses for any of the foregoing; and, so long as the named Tenant as of the Effective Date or any Tenant Affiliate is the tenant hereunder, any other use in compliance with Legal Requirements (provided that if the tenant hereunder is an unaffiliated Transferee, then any other use in compliance with Legal Requirements will be allowed, subject to Landlord’s prior consent) (all of the above being “Permitted Uses”).
 Tenant may use the Premises twenty-four (24) hours per day, every day.
 Landlord shall use reasonable efforts to enforce its rights, and shall perform its obligations, under agreements affecting the Premises to which Landlord is a party or under the Permitted Exceptions.
 Landlord will provide Cooperation Efforts in contesting the validity or applicability of any Legal Requirements.
 As Tenant or its affiliate is licensed to sell alcohol, certain restrictions apply to contracts with an entity that imports, manufactures, or distributes alcoholic beverages.
 During the Lease Term, if Landlord has a direct interest in any business that imports, manufactures, or distributes alcoholic beverages, Landlord will reasonably cooperate with Tenant with respect to applicable licensing requirements, specifically tied-house regulations.

 (b) Compliance with Legal Requirements.
 Subject to Landlord’s obligations under this Lease, Tenant’s use of the Premises will, at Tenant’s sole cost, comply with all applicable then-current federal, state, county, and municipal statutes, ordinances, codes, rules, regulations, and requirements (“Legal Requirements”).
 Tenant shall be responsible for structural changes required by Legal Requirements that are applicable only by reason of Tenant’s particular use of and operations at the Premises, or the construction of Initial Improvements or Tenant-Made Alterations, and Landlord shall remain responsible for compliance with Legal Requirements applicable generally to projects in the area, including structural changes to the Premises (such costs may be included as Operating Expenses to the extent permitted under Section 6).
 For example, Tenant would be responsible for structural changes to the Premises required only because of Tenant’s food preparation activities, or for a Tenant-Made Alteration that includes the addition of an office, whereas Landlord would be required to perform structural changes to the Premises at its cost in order to comply with seismic modifications required under Legal Requirements for buildings located in a certain area.
 Compliance with Legal Requirements does not obligate Tenant to perform Landlord’s maintenance obligations as set forth in Section 10.